KyleRego/KyleRego.github.io/collections/_posts/2025-05-23-initial-work-integrating-trix-editor-into-razor-pages.markdown

 It was also necessary to add `builder.Services.AddControllers()` and `app.MapControllers()` to `Program.cs` as previously this was a Razor pages web app without controllers.

 This is not an airtight approach with regards to removing images; uploads can be removed from the post with the delete image endpoint and event listener to send a fetch request to it above, however if a post with uploads is deleted directly, those uploaded files will remain on the disk.
 In my case I am the only stakeholder for this hobby website where I am aware of the issue and not too concerned about it.
 Other ways this could be handled might be a table `PostUploads` keeping track of the uploads, or scanning the content of a post for uploads just before deleting the post.

+## Configuring the Trix editor to use H2 for headings instead of H1

+By default, the Trix editor toolbar has one heading button and saves the heading as an HTML `h1` element.
+Since it is a best practice to have only one `h1` per web page, I used the following event listener to make it so the Trix editor will save those as `h2` instead:

+{% highlight javascript %}
+addEventListener("trix-initialize", function (event) {
+  Trix.config.blockAttributes.heading1.tagName = "h2";
+});
+{% endhighlight %}